Doctoral

 Degree Requirement MA PB-PhD PM-PhD

-Total credits for degree
+Total credits required for degree

 Core Texts and Motifs (1 year)